venkatarangan/ProductsDigest/README.md

 ## Acknowledgement
 The basic code was generated from several prompts using GPT-4o and Claude Sonnet 3.5 in Abacus.AI, with further adjustments made to improve accuracy and customize functionality.

+## Disclaimer
+All product information, price details, and images are the property of their respective owners, including Amazon India.
+This project uses such information solely for educational and personal purposes, with no commercial intent.